sreedevi-langoju/12weekawsworkshopchallenge/week1/Labs/HighlyAvailable_And_Scalable_WebApplication.md

 * Leave outbound rules' default settings and click Create Security Group to create a new security group.
 This creates a security group that allows traffic only for HTTP connections (TCP 80) that enter the instance via ALB from the Internet.

 #### Step 3(d): Create launch template

-In the EC2 console, select Launch Templates from the left navigation panel.
+* In the EC2 console, select Launch Templates from the left navigation panel.
 Then click Create Launch Template.

+* Let's proceed with setting up the launch template step by step.
+First, set Launch template name and Template version description as shown below, and select Checkbox for Provide guidance in Auto Scaling guidance.
+Select this checkbox to enable the template you create to be utilized by Amazon EC2 Auto Scaling.

+*         KEY	                                        VALUE
+Launch template name                    	            Web Template version description	        Immersion Day Web Instances Template – Web only Auto Scaling guidance	                Provide guidance to help me set up a template that I can use with EC2 Auto Scaling Click this check box